Skip to main content

 Two-force Members.

 Identifying two-force members is helpful when solving structures because they automatically establish the line of action of the two forces.
-In order for a two-force body to be in equilibrium, the forces acting on it must be equal in magnitude, opposite in direction, and have a line-of-action passing through the point where the two forces are applied.
-Since these points are known, the direction of the line-of-action is readily found.
+For a two-force body to be in equilibrium, the forces acting on it must be equal in magnitude, opposite in direction, and act along a line passing through the points where the two forces are applied.
+Since these points are known, the direction of the line of action is readily found.

 The common way to express the force of a two-force member is with a magnitude and a sense, where the sense is either tension or compression.
 If the two forces tend to stretch the object we say it is in tension; if they act the other way and squash the object, it is in compression.
 The usual approach is to assume that a two-force member is in tension, then draw the free-body diagram and write the equilibrium equations accordingly.
 If the analysis shows that the forces are negative then they actually act with the opposite sense, i.e. compression.